 Where can I find more information about my rights?

 The Government has set out a number of data protection principles and rights for you that we must follow when using your personal data.
 These principles and rights are detailed in the General Data Protection Regulations.
-How we comply with these principles and rights is explained in our Data Protection Guidance
+How we comply with these principles and rights is explained in our Data Protection Guidance on our website.

 Other legal requirements in regards to personal information